-Pacific @ Massey has a vision that, "Massey University will be the centre of excellence for enabling Pacific success in tertiary education, research, and social and economic transformation".
+The vision for Pacific Massey is that, "Massey University will be the centre of excellence for enabling Pacific success in tertiary education, research, and social and economic transformation".

-Our mission is "empowering Pacific students and communities to achieve their social and economic aspirations through excellence in education, research, and leadership".
+"Empowering Pacific students and communities to achieve their social and economic aspirations, through excellence in education, research, and leadership".

 In 2006, top-ranked Tongan medical doctor and academic Professor, Sitaleki Finau, was appointed the Director Pasifika at Massey University, becoming the first to hold this role in a New Zealand university.

 Massey led the way when we introduced the “Pasifika@Massey Strategy 2006–2009: En route to Cultural Democracy”.
 This strategy identified the needs of Pacific communities, and what we could do to respond to those needs.

 Our conscious journey to recognise the needs of Pacific communities continued in 2013 when the “Growing Pearls of Wisdom: Pasifika@Massey Strategy” was introduced.

 This gave us a strategic framework to support the educational aspirations and economic needs of Pacific communities, and identified what this could look like.

 In 2020, a review of the Pasifika@Massey Strategy 2020 took place under the leadership of the new Massey Dean Pacific, Professor Palatasa Havea (Tasa) ONZM, and the team at Pacific Student Success.

 There are five key strategy goals as follows: